Odobenocetops: Senses

 Odobenocetops leptodon differed significantly in this regard.
 The eyes were still oriented more dorsally, but the shape of the orbits does not support the idea that this species also had well developed binocular vision.
 The precise state of this species' vision is uncertain, but it may have ranged from only having reduced binocular vision to no binocular vision at all.
 Unlike the older species though, O. leptodon preserves small depressions on the premaxillae that indicate that the animal was equipped with premaxillary sacs.
 This would mean that although the melon is absent in the type species, it was at least somewhat developed in O. leptodon.
 Such a small melon would further be supported by the width of the apex of the rostrum.
 In O. peruvianus the rostrum is simply too narrow and tapering to have room for a melon.
 Regardless, even with a melon present in O. leptodon, this organ would still be reduced relative to other toothed whales.

 All this suggests that the two species varied in their approach to foraging.
-O. peruvianus with its vestigial or non-existant melon relied on its vision, which was exceptionally well developed compared to that of other cetaceans.
+O. peruvianus with its vestigial or non-existent melon relied on its vision, which was exceptionally well developed compared to that of other cetaceans.
 O. leptodon on the other hand appears to have had much poorer binocular vision if at all and instead possessed a small melon, likely hunting primarily through the use of echolocation.

 Another sense Odobenocetops may have used was touch through the presence of vibrissae, sensitive hair as seen in the modern walrus and other seals, which Muizon speculates may have been present.
 The later discovery of small foramina along the sheaths of the tusks may correspond with this idea.
 However, the presence of fully formed vibrissae is not confirmed and would be a unique adaptation among toothed whales, as tactile hair are typically a vestigial structure in the group, only found in adult Amazon river dolphins, some mysticetes and the calves of a few other toothed whales.
 If they were present, they and the strong upper lip may have formed a structure similar to the rostral disc of the modern dugong.